zew/go-questionnaire/README.md

 The mobile layout is free of any JavaScript.

-Switching is done based on the user agent string, but can be overridden by `mobile` parameter:
+Switching is done based on the user agent string, but can be overridden by URL parameter `mobile`:
 0 - automatic.
 1 - mobile forced.
 2 - desktop forced.

 Table layout `fixed` must be relinguished, otherwise labels and controls are cropped on devices with very small width.